 You’ll never beat the Irish

-It was during their last journey, to follow the team through Euro 2012 in Poland, that they overdid themselves.
-In an interview with the Examiner newspaper, Damian Zalewski from the Poznan City Promotion Office described the effect the Irish fans had on the city and the tournament:
+But it was during their last journey, to follow the team through Euro 2012 in Poland, that they overdid themselves.
+In an interview with the Irish Examiner newspaper, Damian Zalewski from the Poznan City Promotion Office described the effect the Irish fans had on the city and the tournament:

 If they do, there’s a certain Gathering that might prepare them.